-The key lies in unique Amberen ingredients which rejuvenate the hypothalamus and fix its function to stabilize hormonal balance.
+The key lies in the unique Amberen ingredients which rejuvenate the hypothalamus and help restore its function to stabilize hormonal balance.
 As a result, the hypothalamus stops receiving false body temperature signals, and the hot flashes may no longer occur.

 Amberen is the only product that rejuvenates function of the hypothalamus to help relieve hot flashes, night sweats, and other common menopausal symptoms.
 Amberen does not contain any synthetic hormones, plant-based estrogens, herbs or soy.

 1. Why don’t all menopausal women experience hot flashes?